orbisius/sak4wp/README.md

 - Use files to setup some encrypted PWD in case the user decides to keep using the script.
 - Download any file from WP or ZIP a folder
 - Setup a service that will accept ftp details and will upload the !sak4wp on any hosting
+- Backup -> Files + Db; Send to Dropbox
+- Scan the folders for other WP installations -> manage multiple WP installs from 1 copy of the program
+- DONE: Protect WP admin directory (basic auth)

 Support